 The very first place to look to determine how long your medical coverage will continue is in your employer’s policies.

-Your employer almost certainly has a policy outlining what happens when employees go on medical leave.
-Review your employer's policies and your employee handbook.
-A timeline of events during a medical leave will be outlined in those locations.
+How long is the maximum time available for a medical leave?
+It varies.
 For some large employers, you will be able to remain on your employer's health plan for up to two years of medical leave.
 Other employers provide only 12 weeks of medical leave.

 Absent a non-discriminatory reason to depart from its internal policy, your employer will have to follow their own rules regarding the continuation of your medical coverage.
+Find out your employer's maximum time allowed for medical leave, and find out what proof is required to continue a medical leave.

 The Family and Medical Leave Act

 The Family and Medical Leave Act (FMLA) may also protect your health insurance coverage while you are on medical leave.
+If it does, your health insurance coverage will be protected for at least 12 weeks.

 The FMLA covers employers